yellowbean/AbsBox/docs/source/modeling.rst

 * User can book a formula based value to ledger
 * query the ledger balance via formula ``("ledgerBalance","<ledgerName>")``
-  * it can be reference in all places in waterfall/trigger/accounts which are applicable to :ref:`<Formla>`
+  * it can be reference in all places in waterfall/trigger/accounts which are applicable to :ref:`Formula`

 .. literalinclude:: deal_sample/book.py
    :language: python